Trystan4861/scriptsLauncher/README.md

 ### Initial Setup

 1. Open a project that contains a `package.json` file with scripts
-2. Look for the "Run Task" button in the status bar (bottom of VSCode)
+2. Look for the "Ejecutar tarea" button in the status bar (bottom of VSCode)
 3. Click the button to open the dropdown menu
 4. Select "Select Tasks" to choose which scripts to display

 ### Running Scripts

-1. Click the "Run Task" button in the status bar
+1. Click the "Ejecutar tarea" button in the status bar
 2. Choose a script from the dropdown menu
 3. The script will execute in a new terminal tab

 ### Managing Selected Scripts

-1. Click "Run Task" → "Selected Tasks" (or "Select Tasks" if none selected)
+1. Click "Ejecutar tarea" → "Selected Tasks" (or "Select Tasks" if none selected)
 2. Check/uncheck scripts you want to show in the dropdown
 3. Click OK to save your selection